Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation: Related Work

 The intersection of microtargeting, social media, and climate communication has drawn considerable interest in recent years, with studies examining how digital platforms influence public opinion and engagement \cite{islam2024uncovering,islam2024uncoveringthm,holder2023climate,islam2023analysis}.
 The growing capabilities of social media platforms to deliver personalized messages based on user data have sparked a significant body of research into computational advertising \cite{abrams2022targeting,huh2020advancing,yang2017computational,zhang2017targeted}, demographic targeting \cite{allen2022targeted,rummo2020examining,ribeiro2019inference,kaspar2019personally,jansen2013evaluating,jansen2010gender}, and the broader implications of these practices for societal discourse.

-Microtargeting on social media platforms such as Facebook has been widely studied in the context of political campaigns \cite{islam2023weakly,capozzi2021clandestino,serrano2020political,silva2020facebook,capozzi2020facebook} and public health messaging \cite{islam2022understanding,silva2021covid,mejova2020covid}, revealing both the potential benefits and ethical concerns associated with this practice.
+Microtargeting on social media platforms such as Meta has been widely studied in the context of political campaigns \cite{islam2023weakly,capozzi2021clandestino,serrano2020political,silva2020facebook,capozzi2020facebook} and public health messaging \cite{islam2022understanding,silva2021covid,mejova2020covid}, revealing both the potential benefits and ethical concerns associated with this practice.
 In the realm of climate communication, microtargeting can be a powerful tool for enhancing message relevance and impact by tailoring content to the specific values and interests of diverse demographic groups \cite{islam2023analysis}.
-However, the effectiveness and ethical implications of such targeted messaging remain under-explored, particularly in terms of how different demographic groups are engaged and whether biases are present in the targeting strategies.
+However, the effectiveness and ethical implications of such targeted messaging remain underexplored, particularly in terms of how different demographic groups engage and whether biases are present in targeting strategies.